Cristinamulas/Docker/README.md

 - Pushing a Docker image to Google Cloud Registry.

-- Runing a Docker container.
+- Runing a Docker container